yujiri8/yujiri.xyz/software/website_guide.md

 So there are a few essential components that go into a website:

 * A domain name - the part like `yujiri.xyz`.
 See [this wonderful explanation of the Domain Name System](http://tldp.org/HOWTO/Unix-and-Internet-Fundamentals-HOWTO/internet.html) if you're not familiar.
 You'll need the nameserver for the [TLD (top-level domain)](https://en.wikipedia.org/wiki/Top-level_domain) to resolve requests for your domain.
-This does cost money, but barely (I get mine from Namecheap for like $13/year).
+This does cost money, but barely (I get mine for like $13/year).

 * A computer to act as a server.
 It's actually possible to just use a home computer for this, but not necessarily a good idea because it means your website goes down whenever *your* internet does.
 Your connection may also be too slow to give a good experience to viewers from around the world.